Knowledge Base Software – The Definitive Guide

 Capterra is the one-stop-shop for software reviews with more than 300 categories of software.
 Their interface is very simple and it’s a good introduction to the different software solutions out there.

 G2 Crowd has a lot of category options and can be a little overwhelming for beginners.
-G2 Crowd also publishes software research that compares different solutions in the same market.
+Apart from this, G2 Crowd also publishes software research that compares different solutions in the same market.

-It’s worth noting that Capterra and G2 Crowd are owned by the same company!
+It’s worth noting that Capterra, Software Advice and G2 Crowd owned by the same company!

 GetApp is another one of the main software review sites.
 Its biggest advantage is having a dedicated knowledge base category, which sets it apart from the other sites.

 There is quite a large variety of software include within its knowledge base category, including wikis and intranets.
 Unfortunately, it’s not specific enough to create a meaningful picture.

 ProductHunt is a site for startups that want to find better software, and focuses heavily on software launches.
 It’s good if you’re looking to find the latest software products, but it’s not necessarily useful for finding industry staples.

 Good reviews are usually around four out of five stars, and they tend to give a detailed and balanced account of what the customer did (or did not) like about using the software.